Home Page

 If you already have a rabbit and this is your first show for showing, go and have fun.
 Going to a rabbit show is a whole other world.
 It is exciting to see all of the other rabbits and people and the hussle bussle of a show is like no other experience that I have ever had.

-Some tips on showing for the beginer.
-When you first get there, check in and find out who is judging your breed and in what order are the breeds being done.
-This way you will know if your breed is going up on the table 1st, last, or somewhere inbetween.
-It is a good idea that if you are not one of the first 2 breeds up to the table, that you constantly check on where the judging is at.
-By this, I mean, what breed is on the table now and keep that in mind.
-Know which 2 breeds is scheduled on the table just before your breed.
-This will help you on knowing when to listen up for the calling up of your breed better.
+will help you on knowing when to listen up for the calling up of your breed better.
 While you are waiting for your breed to be called up, check over your rabbit to make sure that all is fine, and groom your rabbit if needed.
 Make sure that you check the tattoo in the ear to make sure that it is still there.
 So many times, we have gotton to a show, (and we have shown for years), just to find that the tattoo that I did last week, has disappeared.
 If that has happened, hurry up and re-tattoo it if you have the equipment, or go find someone who does and could redo it for you.
 In this case, be prepared to offer the person a $1 for their services.

 If you still have time, while waiting to have your rabbits judge, go an talk to some of the breeders.
-Ask some of the breeders in the same breed, questions that you may have wondered about.
-We have been raising rabbits for 13 yrs now, and I still have questions from time to time.
+Ask some of the breeders in the same breed,

 Most of all, have fun and realize you have just been bitten by the Show Fever Bug.
-Once you have gone to one show, you can't wait till the next one.
-You will think that you are going nuts if you can't get to another show, and fast.
+Once you have gone to one show, you can't wait till the next

 Good Luck at the show.
 If you ever show in Oklahoma, Missouri or Arkansas, look us up.
 We would be happy to meet you.